 Comparing TBI with PTSD Symptoms

 While TBI is a neurological disorder caused by trauma to the brain, PTSD is a mental disorder.
-In civilian life, anyone (child, adolescent, adult, or elderly) who is exposed to a life-threatening trauma such as from a car crash, shooting, flood, fire, assault, and kidnapping, can develop PTSD.
+In civilian life, anyone (child, adolescent, adult, or elderly) who is exposed to a life-threatening trauma such as from a car crash, shooting, flood, fire, assault, or kidnapping, can develop PTSD.

 Symptoms of PTSD can include: